DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-03.md

 It will yield thorns and thistles to you; and you will eat the herb of the field.

 ###### v19
 You will eat bread by the sweat of your face until you return to the ground, for you were taken out of it.
-For you are dust, and you shall return to dust."
+For you are [[dust]], and you shall return to dust."

 ###### v20
 The man called his wife Eve because she would be the mother of all the living.